OxyTurbine development department

 The OxyTurbine® Aerator is a hybrid aerator in that it can float on the surface or else be attached to a wall.
 Regardless of how it is installed, it always releases air beneath the surface of the water.
 Using a rotating disk that operates on the principle of precession, it discharges a plume of oxygenated water in both a down and a 360-degree lateral direction.

-Compared to other subsurface aerator, the Aerator produces very little surface frothing.
-The reason is that the particle size of the entrained air is sufficiently small that a greater percentage of the air (oxygen) is held in suspension beneath the surface.
+Compared to another subsurface aerator, the Aerator produces very little surface frothing.
+The reason is that the particle size of the entrained air is sufficiently small that a more significant percentage of the air (oxygen) is held in suspension beneath the surface.
 The suspension of such small particle sizes of oxygen is critical to the efficiency of any treatment system because it permits a more rapid explosion in the subsurface growth of aerobic microbes.
 In a clear water demonstration, it seems that a white cloud is forming beneath the water.
 This visual image is a testimony to the high percentage of small oxygen bubbles being created and held in suspension.

 The OxyTurbine® Aerator is a self-aspirating aerator.
 This means that it draws air by suction from the atmosphere.
 It does not need high-dollar canister oxygen or a compressed air system to generate and inject oxygen into the body of water.
 Also, due to its design, it is almost impossible for the turbine to clog.